mapycz/mapnik/docs/features/collision-symbolizer.md

 # `CollisionSymbolizer`

 It's sometimes convinient to "render" some invisible labels and insert them into collision detector in order to protect their places agains other objects.
 This can be done by `TextSymbolizer` or `MarkersSymbolizer` with `opacity="0"` but it comes with unnecessary performance overhead of text or marker rendering and seems like hackish solution in general.
-The new `CollisionSymbolizer` solves that.
+The `CollisionSymbolizer` solves that.

 ## An example